-We’ve all been there.
-It’s your busiest time of day, and you’re multi-tasking like a champ.
-You glance at a new email that just hit your inbox — something about a password reset from the company administrator —CLICK and….oops.
+We’ve all been there: It’s your busiest time of day, and you’re multi-tasking like a champ.
+You quickly glance at a new email that has just hit your inbox — something about a password reset from the company administrator — and CLICK….oops.

-So how can these phishing schemes be so successful?
+So, with the proper education and training in place, how can these phishing schemes still be so successful?

-Let’s explore the Top 5 psychological tricks that hackers use in phishing attacks to get their victims to click.
+Let’s explore the top 5 social engineering tactics hackers use in phishing attacks to get their victims to click.

 Money-related schemes are favorites of hackers because they know that most people are “greedy” by nature.
 Appealing to the victim’s desire for wealth or power is a proven hook of psychological manipulation.